Vappusima Recipe

 Step 3: Bottling and cold fermentation

-When bottling the sima, try not to shake the vat as not to disturb the sediment at the bottom.
+When bottling, try not to shake the vat, as this disturbs the sediment at the bottom.
 If you have a siphon at your disposal, now is the time to use it.
-If not, I recommend ladeling (or pouring) the liquid into a different container, leaving as much of the yeasty mess behind as possible.
+If not, I recommend ladeling (or pouring if you are brave) the liquid into a different container.

 siphoning sima from brewing vat to other containers